 - Address preventative property maintenance to prevent water damage

-Another vital step to preventing black mold in the basement is to address water problems; that may be ongoing with the foundation, grading or gutters of your house.
+Another vital step to preventing black mold in the basement is to address water problems that may be ongoing with the foundation, grading, or gutters of your house.
 If any of these areas are causing an issue and allowing water to seep into your basement; the chances of mold growth go up exponentially.
-Once any issues have been addressed and your basement is watertight.
-Make sure you do an annual inspection of these areas.
+If you see any water seeping through the cracks of the floor, you might want to get in touch with experts similar to the ones who specialize in concrete leveling in Denver.
+And, once all issues have been addressed and your basement is watertight, make sure you do an annual inspection of these areas.

 A Fresh Start Restoration customer once had a pipe break while on vacation for a ten-day cruise to the Bahamas.
 While they were on vacation, their home was being destroyed.
 Their return was not a nice or restful one.
 As soon as the walked into their home they heard a strange noise and smelled a foul odor.
 They rushed to their basement to find that freezing weather had caused the main water line to burst.
 So their 2000+ square foot basement was filled ankle-deep with water.